Go to Police & Court Referred Courses Website

-The courses offered by TTC under the National Driver Offender Retraining Scheme (NDORS) include National Speed Awareness, Speed Awareness Course 20MPH, What’s Driving Us, Driving For Change, RIDE (Rider Intervention Developing Experience) and Seat Belt Awareness.
+The courses offered by TTC under the National Driver Offender Retraining Scheme (NDORS) include National Speed Awareness, What’s Driving Us, Safe and Considerate Driving, RIDE (Rider Intervention Developing Experience) and Seat Belt Awareness.
 TTC also delivers a court-referred Drink Drive Course, under the Government’s Drink Drive Rehabilitation Scheme (DDRS).

 Latest from TTC